Binge Eating Disorder.

 Like other eating disorders, often there are underlying emotional factors that cause someone to seek soothing and solace through a preoccupation with food and eating.

-There’s no “right way” to have BED, however, there are shared characteristics and behavioural patterns that help in the diagnosis of the illness.
+There’s no “one way” to have BED, however, there are shared characteristics and behavioural patterns that help in the diagnosis of the illness.

 Because of the secretive nature of the illness, and the fact that many people with BED maintain a “normal” weight, the illness often persists whilst someone is otherwise high-functioning in other areas of their lives.

 Sometimes it can be hard to distinguish between BED and overeating – as to occasionally overeat, and “comfort eat”, is normal behaviour for human beings.